Devmangrani/QuantumIT-Assignment/README.md

 ## Made for
 Quantum IT Innovation

-## Contact
-For any queries or clarifications, please contact:
-- Email: harmeet@quantumitinnovation.com
-- Phone: 8082114923

 ## License
 This project is created as part of the Full Stack Development Intern position assignment at Quantum IT Innovation.